-At the roofs, we had some snacks and had a talk about Selichot.
+At the roofs, we had some snacks and talked about Selichot.
 Different streams in Judaism begin to recite the Selichot at different dates.
 For example, Sephardi Jews begin to recite the Selichot prayers at the start of the Jewish month of Elul, while Ashkenazim begin only on Saturday night preceding Rosh Hashanah.
 And this is only the general rule of thumb.
 There are exceptions.
 Moreover, there are additional differences.
-For example, Sephardi Jews use the same Selichot prayers and Ashkenazim recite different Selichot every night.
+For example, Sephardi Jews use the same Selichot prayers, and Ashkenazim recite different Selichot every night.

 The tradition of reciting the prayers late at night emerged out of a belief that God is more merciful during those hours.
 But some believe that the reason is more practical.
 During the day people had to work, and the only remaining time was the night.

 From the roofs, we moved dipper into the Jewish quarter.

 We reached Hurva square and talked about the Hurva synagogue.
 As you can see it’s probably around 23:30 and the Jewish quarter is packed with people.
 There are street performers and all restaurants and stores are still open.
 Some of them are even open 24h.

 Then we went into Batei Mahse Square and talked about more recent history.
 Specifically about the history of Batei Mahse and the Six-Day War (war with Jordan over Jerusalem).

 From Batei Mahse Square, we moved in the direction of the main attraction of this tour, the Western Wall.

 The later it is, the more people there are at the Kotel.
 We were told that the peak is around 4-5 am.

 When walking to the Western Wall, you have to pass a security check.
 Since there were a lot of people, the line took us about 20 min.

-After about 5 min, during which I was trying to get to the Wall, I understood that 20 min simply won’t be enough.
+After about 5 min, during which I was trying to get to the Wall, I understood that 20 min wouldn’t be enough.
 Due to the masses of people, 10 min for one way wasn’t enough.
 And so I made my way back.